 At the end of FY 2021, DC Water's Rate Stabilization Fund (RSF) balance was \$87.74 million.
 As approved by the Board, \$10.5 RSF was utilized in FY 2022 to mitigate rate increase.
-An additional \$41.6 million of RSF was used to transfer the money to Ending Cash Balance in order to make Days of Cash equal to 250 days without including RSF Balance in the calculation.
-At the end of FY 2022 to FY 2024, DC Water's rate stabilization fund (RSF) balance was \$35.64 million.
-For funding the Payment Plan Incentive Program, \$2.0 million RSF utilization is projected for FY 2025, which will result in reducing the RSF balance to \$33.64 million at the end of FY 2025.
-No RSF is proposed to be utilized from FY 2026 to FY 2034.
-RSF will have a balance of \$33.64 million at the end of FY 2034.
+Additional \$41.6 million of RSF was used to transfer the money to Ending Cash Balance in order to make Days of Cash equal to 250 days without including RSF Balance in the calculation.
+At the end of FY 2022 and FY 2023, DC Water's rate stabilization fund (RSF) balance was \$35.6 million.
+For funding the Payment Plan Incentive Program, \$2 million per year RSF utilization is projected for FY 2024 and FY 2025, which will result in reducing the RSF balance to \$31.64 million at the end of FY 2025.
+No RSF is proposed to be utilized from FY 2026 to FY 2033.
+RSF will have a balance of \$31.64 million at the end of FY 2033.

 One method of assessing the affordability of residential rates is to calculate the portion of the Median Household Income that would be spent on typical water, wastewater, and stormwater bills and compare the results with the same calculation for other utilities.
-While no utilities are exactly alike, in the most recent rate survey conducted for DC Water in November 2024, DC Water's charges for a single family residential customer as a percentage of median income, excluding District fees, were comparable to the average of other large and regional water and wastewater utilities.
+While no utilities are exactly alike, in the most recent rate survey conducted for DC Water in November 2023, DC Water's charges for a single family residential customer as a percentage of median income, excluding District fees, were comparable to the average of other large and regional water and wastewater utilities.